The Account Settings area is where you can view your account's subscription information and customize several aspects of your account.

 If your organization uses KnowBe4's User Event API, you can click User Event API to visit the User Event API Management Console (a Platinum/Diamond subscription level is required).

-Here you'll see if you have SAML enabled or disabled on your account.
-You will need the information listed here to set up SAML with your single sign-on (SSO) provider.
-If you need to enable SAML to allow your users to log in for training using your SSO provider, contact our support team or your Customer Success Manager.
+Here you can enable or disable SAML on your account.
+You will need the information listed in this section to set up SAML with your single sign-on (SSO) provider.
+If you need to enable SAML to allow your users to log in for training using your SSO provider, please follow the instructions listed in our How to Set Up SAML/SSO for the Security Awareness Training Platform article to enable SAML in your account based on your specific SSO provider.

 Allow SAML User Provisioning